companieshouse/styleguides/git/pull-requests.md

 There are some additional points to consider before peer reviewing a pull request into develop (the integration/staging branch):
 1. **Do not approve work done within your own team** - You are always encouraged to review and comment on your own teams work, but the final approval should be by someone outside your team.
-2. **Do you have a high level of expertise in the area of the PR?** - Again, you are always encouraged to review and comment on any pull requests, but before approving a pull request into develop consider whether you are the best person.
-Do you have a high enough level of competence and expertise in the area of the pull request?
+2. **Do you have a high level of expertise in the area of the PR?** - Again, you are always encouraged to review and comment on any pull requests, but before approving a pull request into develop consider whether you have a high enough level of competence and expertise in the area of the pull request.
 3. **Condider the impact of this pull request on other work streams** - Will this pull request block or otherwise negatively impact any other ongoing work?